LPD-EPFL/CLHT/README.md

 We have implemented the following variants of CLHT-LB:
   1. `clht_lb_res`: the default version, supports resizing.
   2. `clht_lb`: as (1), but w/o resizing.
-  3. `clht_lb_res_no_next`: as (1), but the hash table is immediatelly resized when there is no space for a `put`.
+  3. `clht_lb_res_no_next`: as (1), but the hash table is immediately resized when there is no space for a `put`.
   4. `clht_lb_packed`: as (2), but elements are "packed" in the first slots of the bucket.
 Removals move elements to avoid leaving any empty slots.
-  5. `clht_lb_linked`: as (1), but the buckets are linked to their next backets (b0 to b1, b1 to b2, ...), so that if there is no space in a bucket, the next one is used.
+  5. `clht_lb_linked`: as (1), but the buckets are linked to their next buckets (b0 to b1, b1 to b2, ...), so that if there is no space in a bucket, the next one is used.
 If the hash table is too full, it is resized.
   6. `clht_lb_lock_ins`: as (2), but `remove` operations do not lock.
 The work using `compare-and-swap` operations.

 CLHT-LF (Lock-free version)